Standard User Guide

 Shutting down your notebook/Noteable

 Shutting down your notebook means you are shutting down the kernel within the notebook, so that it stops running in the background if you aren't working on it.
-If the notebook icon is green, then your notebook is running.
-If you have the notebook open in a new window, you can shut it down by selecting Close and Halt from the dropdown list under File.
-You can also shut it down by ticking the checkbox next to its name and clicking Shutdown, a button with a brown background.
+If you have the notebook open in a new window, you can shut it down by selecting Close and Shut Down Notebook from the dropdown list under File.

 User Interface of Launch Page